Paper is made from plants.

 The first true paper was made in ancient China in 105 AD when a member of the Emperor's court, T'sai Lun, worked out a way to make paper.
 Plants believed to be mulberry bark and hemp (used for rope making), and rags were soaked until the fibres separated.
 These fibres were then put into a large vat of water and a screen was placed in the water and lifted up carrying a thin layer of connected fibres.
 This was then dried, and became a thin, strong, smooth paper that could be rolled or folded.

-For centuries China kept this way of making paper a secret, until the 3rd century when it began to be revealed, first to Vietnam and Tibet, and later Korea and in the 6th century, Japan.
+For centuries China kept this way of making paper a secret.
+But in the 3rd century it began to be revealed, first to Vietnam and Tibet, and later Korea, and in the 6th century, Japan.
 From Nepal then through Asia and India the art of papermaking spread through the Middle East to places like Baghdad, Damascus and Cairo.

 In Europe, the use of papyrus died out in the 9th century, and artists and writers used parchment, which was made from animal skin.
 However, it was very expensive, so written or artistic works were precious and quite rare.
 When the Moors from North Africa invaded Spain and Portugal in the 12th century, they took the method of paper making with them, and gradually the idea of paper being an everyday item took hold.

 In 1456, Johann Gutenberg invented a printing press that used movable type.
 He printed the Bible onto paper, and it is recognised that the printing industry began from this.
 The demand for paper grew, and this meant greater production was required.
 The method of making single sheets of paper one at a time no longer produced enough paper to meet the demand.
 Late in the 18th century, Nicholas Luis Robert invented a machine that could produce a long length of paper without joins on a wire mesh with rollers at one end to squeeze the moisture out.

 This machine was improved further, and the mass production of paper soon became a huge industry.